cap-js/docs/guides/deployment/microservices.md

 ::: info `cds build --ws`
-If the CDS models of every npm workspace contained in the monorepo should be considered, then instead of creating this `shared-db` folder, you can also use:
+If the CDS models of every NPM workspace contained in the monorepo should be considered, then instead of creating this `shared-db` folder, you can also use:
 ```shell
 cds build --for hana --production --ws
 ```
-The `--ws` aggregates all models in the npm workspaces.
+The `--ws` aggregates all models in the NPM workspaces.

 In this walkthrough, we only include a subset of the CDS models in the deployment.
 :::